How to free up space on a Mac

 3. Remove all your system junk

-You can quickly free up space on Mac by removing all your bloated system junk.
-Think of things like cache files, system logs, temporary files, unused folders, or broken items and apps.
-This is the kind of stuff that easily builds up and consumes tons of gigabytes of precious storage space.
+You can quickly free up space on your Mac by removing all your bloated system junk.
+Think of cache files, system logs, temporary files, unused folders, or broken items and apps.
+This stuff easily builds up and consumes tons of gigabytes of precious storage space.

 The problem with removing system junk manually is that this kind of clutter isn't located all in one simple place — it takes some detective work to hunt it all down, and many Mac users just don't have the time or patience to do it.

-Thankfully, there are some really great purpose-built, third-party tools like CleanMyMac X — an Apple notarized application.
+Thankfully, there are some great purpose-built, third-party tools like CleanMyMac — an Apple notarized application.
+It's been in the market for more than 15 years and has been downloaded more than 29 million times.

-Its powerful System Junk module can perform an instant, in-depth system scan, unearthing all your clutter from all the hard-to-reach places in just a few clicks of your mouse.
-The results are instant — not only will you reclaim a serious amount of space, but you will also optimize your Mac and boost its performance all in one go.
+Its powerful Cleanup feature can perform an instant, in-depth system scan, unearthing all your clutter from all the hard-to-reach places in just a few clicks of your mouse.
+The results are instant — not only will you reclaim a severe amount of space, but you will also optimize your Mac and boost its performance all in one go.
 Here's how to get rid of junk files and reclaim more space:

-• Click Scan, wait for a moment, and when complete, click Clean.
+- Click Scan, wait for a moment, and when complete you’ll see the amount of junk found.

 4. Consider external storage